-We've built DEI infrastructures and systems that are in direct tension with how organizations work and expect leaders and consultants to figure out how to move from tension to alignment overnight.
-This flawed thinking leads to organizations and leaders feeling more tension, stress, and pain from introducing DEI into their work instead of joy and excitement.
+We've built DEI infrastructures and systems that are in direct tension with the way organizations work and then expect leaders and consultants to somehow figure out how to move from tension to alignment overnight.

+This thinking is flawed and leads to organizations and leaders feeling more tension, stress, and pain from introducing DEI into their work instead of joy and excitement.

 It becomes the thing that everyone is least excited to talk about because its current design doesn't work with how we work.

-And yet, DEI leaders, consultants, and experts continue to preach that we need to shift to action and embed DEI into organizations, even if we are trying to fit a rock into a pegged role.
+And yet, DEI leaders, consultants, and experts continue to preach that we need to shift to action and embed DEI into organizations, even if what we are doing is trying to fit a rock into a pegged role.